Polygon-Advocates/zkThon-2023/pull_request_template.md

 ## Description

-Please provide a brief description of the changes made in this Pull Request.

-## Related Issues

-Please list any related issues or tickets that this Pull Request addresses.

-- [ ] Issue #1
-- [ ] Issue #2
+This pull request is for the zkEVM Challenge.
+I have reviewed the zkEVM documentation and shared my understanding through a Twitter thread using the hashtags #zkThon and #zkEVM.
+The link to my Twitter thread is [insert link here].

 ## Checklist

-Please check the boxes below to confirm that you have completed these tasks.

-- [ ] All tests pass.
+- [ ] I have created a new file named `solution-1.md` for this challenge.
-- [ ] The code is well-documented.
+- [ ] I have added the details of my submission to the Airtable form [insert link here].
-- [ ] The code follows the project's style guide.
+- [ ] I have named my branch `username_zkthon`.

 ## Additional Information

-Please provide any additional information or context that might be helpful for reviewers.
+[Add any additional information here if needed]